Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 \begin{lemma} For all $0\leq t\leq T$, it holds that

 \end{lemma}

+\begin{remark}[Impact of expected jump dates] While $\xi_i$ is the jump in the overnight rate at date $s_i$, its impact on bond prices is modulated by $B(T-s_i)+\sum_{j=1}^N \ind{t_j \in (s_i,T]}e^{\beta(t_j-s_i)}$ in \eqref{eq25:app}, with $B(T-s_i)$ defined in \eqref{eq:B}.
+In particular, since bond prices determine forward term rates, this allows generating forward term rates that exhibit less pronounced stochastic discontinuities than the overnight rate, in line with the empirical evidence in post-Libor markets based on overnight rates. \end{remark}

+\begin{remark} In the present affine setup, the availability of exponentially affine formulas for bond prices implies that the backward-looking rate $R(S,T)$ admits a tractable representation, being defined in \eqref{eq:RT_i} as a product of bond prices.
+This highlights the fact that our setting enables us to work with the exact definition of the backward-looking rate, while retaining complete analytical tractability. \end{remark}

-We close this section by presenting an explicit formula for the price of a caplet in the context of the present Gaussian Hull-White model.
-As discussed in \cite{MercurioLyashenko19}, in the post-Libor universe one may consider two distinct types of caplets, depending on whether the payoff is determined by the backward-looking rate $R(S,T)$ or by the forward-looking rate $F(S,T)$.
+We close this section by deriving an explicit formula for the price of a caplet in the context of the present Gaussian Hull-White model.
+In the post-Libor universe one may consider two distinct types of caplets, depending on whether the payoff is determined by the backward-looking rate $R(S,T)$ or by the forward-looking rate $F(S,T)$, see for instance \cite{MercurioLyashenko19,Fontana22}.
 For illustration, we consider here a forward-looking caplet, whose payoff at date $T$ is given by